Judit3/blog-with-django/README.md

 #### Data

-The Database was thought to be as the shown in the diagram:
+The Database was thought to be as the shown in the diagram, created using [Visual Paradigm](https://online.visual-paradigm.com):

 ![ERD](static/images/readme/erd.png)